zoekirsh/programming-univbasics-nds-nested-arrays-lab-1-sfo01-seng-ft-111620/README.md

 ## Recognize Vocabulary Term: "Array of Array"

 Nested Arrays have been an important tool for thinking about data for a long time.
-In fact this idea is older than computers and is at least as old as the Pharonic Egypt.
+In fact, this idea is older than computers and is at least as old as the Pharaonic Egypt.
 As such, there are lots of words that mean "Array of Arrays."
 Here's a quick reference.
 You don't need to memorize these, but if you're trying to model a problem as a programmer, you might see someone use these words.

-* **2-D** array: "Two dimensional Array:" another word for an nested array
+* **2-D** array: "Two dimensional Array:" another word for a nested array
 * **Multidimensional Array**: 3-D arrays are also possible (`Array` of `Array` of `Array`).
 This results in the category known as "Multidimensional Arrays"